FAST profiling of BAM files to get contig- or gene-level coverage and detection stats. Unlike

 🔙 To the main page of anvi’o programs and artifacts.

 This program produces a bam-stats-txt from one or more bam-file given a contigs-db.
-It is designed to serve people who only need to process read recruitment data stored in a bam-file to recover coverage and detection statistics (along with others) for their genes and/or contigs, and will report what’s going on nicely with memory usage information and estimated time of completion:
+It is designed to serve people who only need to process read recruitment data stored in a bam-file to recover coverage and detection statistics as well as the number of reads mapped reads (along with other statistics) for their genes and/or contigs.
+It will report what’s going on nicely with memory usage information and estimated time of completion:

 There are other programs in anvi’o software ecosystem that are similar to this one: